delineateio/delineateio-blog/content/posts/2022-09-20/index.md

 title: "Becoming an individual contributor (again!)"
 date: 2022-09-24T00:00:00+05:30
 tags: ["IC"]
-summary: "It's been my latent career goal to transition over time away from Engineering leadership back to being a hands-on software engineering Individual Contributor (IC).
-This initial post of my new blog lays out the background, motivation and plan to achieve that change in direction."
+summary: "My career goal is transition over time away from Engineering leadership back to being a hands-on software engineering Individual Contributor (IC).
+This post lays out background, motivation and plan to achieve that change in direction."
 ---

 ## tldr